Directly Causing Inconsistency

 Officially, although the quotation marks are typically elided, the witness schema (18) is metalinguistic: it relates strings of symbols.
 By contrast, the direct causation schema (11’) is metaphysical: it relates what’s expressed by those strings of symbols.
 In particular, witnessing is a relation to an existentially quantified sentence, whereas direct causation is a relation to a proposition.

 It is worth remarking that this formulation looks incredibly promising so far.
 In particular, it positions direct causation as standing to lexical causal claims as knowledge stands to factive mental state claims (Williamson 2000); as metaphysical possibility stands to objective possibility claims (Williamson 2016); and as absolute universal quantification stands to restricted universal claims (Williamson 2003).
-Generally, having the technology of the broadest species of some family of properties allows one to bootstrap from a pre-theoretical grasp of those properties individually to a theoretical characterisation of the entire family, as particular versions of the most general species.
+Generally, having the technology of the broadest species of some family of properties allows one to bootstrap from a pre-theoretical grasp of those properties individually to a theoretical characterisation of the entire family, as particular versions of the most general species (compare discussion in Williamson 2000).
 For instance, to be nomologically necessary is to be metaphysically necessary given the actual laws of nature.
 One should feel hope for a more principled and general understanding of lexical causal claims.
 Unfortunately, as we will now see, those hopes cannot come to fruition.

 Intensionalism Directly Causes Inconsistency